Foxocelot45/GR33D-TOKEN/docs/guides/staking-guide.md

 Q: What's the advantage of the position-based system?
 A: It provides greater flexibility, allows for diversification of lock periods, and enhances security by isolating each position.

+Q: How does staking contribute to the art ecosystem?
+A: Staking provides financial stability for the ecosystem, ensuring reliable operation of the upcoming art marketplace, royalty systems, and creator compensation.

 ### LP Staking
 Q: How do LP rewards differ from standard staking?
-A: LP staking offers higher base APY (80%) with additional launch bonuses.
+A: LP staking offers higher base APY (80%) to reward those providing market liquidity.

 Q: Can I withdraw LP tokens early?
 A: Yes, you can withdraw LP tokens anytime, but you'll forfeit any unclaimed rewards.

+Q: How does LP staking support artists?
+A: By enhancing market liquidity, LP staking creates a stable trading environment for the token, which underpins the financial aspects of the art marketplace.

 ## Support & Resources
 - Technical Support: thegr33dysclub@gmail.com
 - Telegram (FR): https://t.me/+ST4-blQBoLs5NWI8
 - Telegram (EN): https://t.me/+WipDE7pBxF41Mzc0
 - Website: https://gr33d-vault.vercel.app/

+*Last Updated: March 25, 2025*